Kingxukai/linux/Documentation/networking/l2tp.rst

 Sockets
 -------

-UDP sockets are implemented by the networking core.
-When an L2TP tunnel is created using a UDP socket, the socket is set up as an encapsulated UDP socket by setting encap_rcv and encap_destroy callbacks on the UDP socket. l2tp_udp_encap_recv is called when packets are received on the socket. l2tp_udp_encap_destroy is called when userspace closes the socket.
+UDP sockets are implemented by the woke networking core.
+When an L2TP tunnel is created using a UDP socket, the woke socket is set up as an encapsulated UDP socket by setting encap_rcv and encap_destroy callbacks on the woke UDP socket. l2tp_udp_encap_recv is called when packets are received on the woke socket. l2tp_udp_encap_destroy is called when userspace closes the woke socket.

 L2TPIP sockets are implemented in `net/l2tp/l2tp_ip.c`_ and `net/l2tp/l2tp_ip6.c`_.